Discover one of Montville’s oldest gardens

 The heart of the garden is the 300-year-old White Fig tree.
 Visible from all the cottages, this magnificent tree is considered the Mother of the Forest and its presence is a tangible connection to the immense power of the natural environment.
 It is also a reminder of the fragility of nature and our duty to protect it.

 Long before parts of the Montville landscape were cleared for fruit-growing, the old-growth rainforest was home to Araucaria species – the Hoop Pine, Bunya Pine, and Queensland Kauri Pine.
 The vast majority of this was cut down for timber in the late 1800s.

 Before the clear-felling, these pines had been a part of the landscape for over 65 million years, a time before the Indo-Australian Plate had split off from Gondwana.
 In the Bunya Mountains, 120 kilometres west of Montville, old bunya pine trunks still bear the marks of footholds cut by Aborigines climb for bunya nut fruit.

 Today, we see the lack of Bunya pines on the Lovestone property as a great oversight.
 Our plan is to bring these mighty trees back into our slice of forest in the hope that future generations may see these original species here once again.

-In 1906, Hamilton Muirhead built Lovestone™ House on an enviable location on the crest of the famous Montville escarpment.
-With his wife and six children he created a vast orchard on the slope behind the house.
+In 1906, Hamilton Muirhead built Lovestone™ House in an enviable location on the crest of the famous Montville escarpment.
+With his wife and six children, he created a vast orchard on the slope behind the house.

 Lovestone Cottages wouldn’t be what it is today without the rich history of Muirhead Hamilton and his family.
 We feel much of his legacy still held within the house which was made from old-growth Hoop Pine.
 The timber was used in the original floors, ceiling and walls.